Open Now — 24/7 Plumbing

 Tap Dripping Cold Water

-If the washer is brand new or has no damage, yet the gap still leaks, it could be due to improper installation.
-Washers are a key factor in avoiding a leaky tap; when installed incorrectly or in the wrong size, they do the opposite.
+Even if the washer is brand new or has no damage, the gap still leaks, possibly due to improper installation.
+Washers are critical in avoiding a leaky tap; they do the opposite when installed incorrectly or in the wrong size.
 This mainly occurs in compression faucets.

-You can check your washer to see if you need to replace it or install it in the right way again.
+You can check your washer to see if it needs to be replaced or if you can install it correctly again.

 3. Damaged O-ring